UHB-MRI-Physics/MIPPY/README.md

 ## Contact

-Best method of contact is via email (rbf906@gitlab.com) or via the Google Group (see above).
+Best method of contact is via the Google Group (see above).

 ## License